sthaid/proj_neutron/README.txt

 - histogram of pulse count rate vs pulse height.

-  When displaying the plot of pulse count rate vs time, the pulse count rate is displayed in green when in Live Mode and the it is being displayed for the current time.
+  When displaying the plot of pulse count rate vs time, the pulse count rate is displayed in green when in Live Mode and it is being displayed for the current time.
   Otherwise the pulse count rate is displayed in red.

   When displaying the histogram, the histogram buckets that are included in the calculation